Amazon ignites tablet war with Fire, takes on Apple

-NEW YORK Amazon.com Inc took the wraps off its long-awaited "Kindle Fire" on Wednesday, tacking on a mass market-friendly $199 (128 pounds) price tag that poses a serious threat to the dominance of Apple Inc's two-year-old iPad.
+NEW YORK Amazon.com Inc (AMZN.O) took the wraps off its long-awaited "Kindle Fire" on Wednesday, tacking on a mass market-friendly $199 price tag that poses a serious threat to the dominance of Apple Inc's (AAPL.O) two-year-old iPad.

-The eagerly anticipated gadget, while lacking many of the high-tech bells and whistles common on tablets from cameras to 3G wireless connection, may sound the death knell for a raft of devices based on Google Inc's Android.
-The software powers tablets made by Samsung, Motorola, Asustek, HTC and LG Electronics.
+The eagerly anticipated gadget, while lacking many of the high-tech bells and whistles common on tablets from cameras to 3G wireless connection, may sound the death knell for a raft of devices based on Google Inc's (GOOG.O) Android.
+The software powers tablets made by Samsung (005930.KS), Motorola (MMI.N), Asustek (2357.TW), HTC (2498.TW) and LG Electronics (066570.KS).

 Dotcom-entrepreneur and billionaire-CEO Jeff Bezos unveiled to a packed audience the gadget he hopes will wed Amazon's books, movies, music and other content with cloud or Internet-based storage and Web browsing.